asminpaudel141/java-100program/README.md

 # 119.Write a Java program to implement polymorphism
 # 120.Write a Java program to implement polymorphism
 # 121.Write a Java program to implement polymorphism
+# 122.Write a Java program to implement polymorphism